hamed65kz/ISC-Challenge-Without-Boost/README.md

 G. Peform memory check for the Router with Vagrind.

-H. Apply frame synchronization or framing, it let the receiver identifies the frame/message boundaries.
+H. Apply frame synchronization or framing, it lets the receiver identifies the frame/message boundaries.